 Before making an offer, you may consider asking the agents some questions.

 How Long Has the Property Been on the Market?

 Knowing how long a property has been on the market is important.
 If a property has been on the market longer than the average for the market, it may suggest that the property price is too high.
 If the property has been on the market dis-proportionally more than the market, then you can assume that the property is most likely overpriced or has some issue that has deterred buyers.

 How Many People Have Been Through the Property?

-Few people through the property can signal a low level of interest.
-This can reflect the way the property is presented, or it can reflect the state of the market.
+Few people through the property can signal low interest.
+This can reflect the way the property is presented or the state of the market.
 Alternatively, where a lot of people have been through the property without a sale also raises questions as to why the property has not sold.

 Why is the Owner of the Property Selling?

 Understanding the reason for selling can often provide some insight into the motivation of the seller.
 If a seller is moving because of work, they will be highly motivated.
 If a seller has found another house, they are also likely to be motivated.
 Being relocated interstate or overseas for work can also add urgency to a sale.
 The need to sell quickly can certainly influence a seller’s receptiveness to a lower price.